textX/textX-LS/examples/README.md

 #### Challenges for an Editor

- * multiple files are included (allow to navigate across files;
+ * Multiple files are included (allow to navigate across files;
    shared grammars).
- * multiple meta models ar used
+ * Multiple meta models are used.
+ * Model validation for *.flow and *.types is defined.

 ### [multimetamodel02_separate_packages](multimetamodel02_separate_packages)

 **Three python projects** define three metamodels based on three grammars.
 The metamodels reference each other.

-The same semantics as in the previous section are defined.
+ * The same semantics as in the previous section are defined.
+ * A code generator is defined.

 ![images/types_data_flow2.pu](images/types_data_flow2.png)

 #### Challenges for an Editor

- * multiple files are included (allow to navigate across files;
+ * Multiple files are included (allow to navigate across files;
    metamodels reference each other).
- * multiple meta models ar used
+ * Multiple meta models ar used
+ * Model validation for *.flow and *.types is defined.
+ * A code generator os defined.

 ### [multimetamodel03_non_textx_models](multimetamodel03_non_textx_models)

-A textx model references a json object.
+A textx model references a JSON object.

 ![images/json_ref_dsl.pu](images/json_ref_dsl.png)

 #### Challenges for an Editor

- * non-textx files are included (json file).
+ * Non-textx files are included (json file).
- * non-textx elements are references (OBJECT) from the json file.
+ * Non-textx elements are references (OBJECT) from the json file.
+ * Model validation is defined.

 ## Installation and usage of the DSLs